Inland Rail Information

 The TOR for the EIS was finalised and released in late 2017.

-ARTC is now undertaking the EIS investigation processes required by the Queensland Coordinator-General.
-This will involve various community consultation processes and opportunities.
+ARTC has undertaken the EIS investigation processes required by the Queensland Coordinator-General.
+This involved various community consultation processes and opportunities.
+It is Council's understanding that the Coordinator-General has directed ARTC to undertake further investigations on aspects of the EIS.

 Where are the maps of the planned routes?